-The new year is fast approaching and along with trying to wrap up taxes, many are setting goals for the new year.
-Typically people are focusing on their weigh, especially after two holidays of eating good food.
+The new year is here and I’m sure you’re ready to get started on your resolutions.
+Typically people are focusing on their weight, especially after two holidays of eating good food.
 I know I could lose a few pounds after this holiday break.
 More importantly, some are focusing their goals on their finances and I applaud those people.
 A new year is a great time to look over your finances and see where you can improve.
 You might even start a nice budget to rock this new year!

 If you’re in debt, this could be the year you get out of it.
 You might not be able to pay it all off, but set a goal to pay off 10%, 20%, or more.
 Do what is reasonable for you and your situation, but create a goal to kill your debt in the new year.